-To be a world-class voluntary welfare organisation that advances the development, well-being, and aspirations of Persons with Intellectual Disabilities and their integration into society
+To be a social service agency that advances the development, well-being and aspirations of Persons with Intellectual Disability (PWIDs).

 At the heart of our core values is our belief that every PWID is a unique creative individual deserving of respect.

 We conduct ourselves with high standards of honesty and ethical behavior to uphold strong corporate governance and accountability for the public trust.

 We regard every individual with dignity and respect regardless of age, gender, race, religion, abilities, and disabilities.

 We strive for excellence in delivering quality outcomes in everything we do.